damendozam/NYMLABS/README.md

 ## Description of the problem

 Great advances in space technology are often connected to later improvements in other sectors of the economy.
-Small and medium-sized startups play a fundamental role in the transfer of all these technologies to the economic branches of daily life.
-However, in Latin America, the absence of space agencies in most countries added to the lack of integration of project’s databases translates into a weak rate of emergence of new ventures.
+Small and medium-sized startups and academic projects play a fundamental role in the transfer of all these technologies to the economic branches of daily life.
+However, in Latin America, the absence of space agencies in most countries added to the lack of integration of active project’s databases translates into a weak rate of emergence of new ventures.

 FALTA HABLAR DE LAS CONSECUENCIAS QUE TIENE LO ANTERIOR, QUIZAS AHONDAR UN POCO MAS EN EL PROBLEMA, HACIENDO USO DE NÚMEROS